Purpose of This Guide on Taxes

 When I started investing, I didn’t care about taxes.
 Everything was in the TFSA.
 But when the TFSA was maxed, I had to care.
 I had skin in the game.

 The average Canadian loses 23% of earned income to tax 1.
 That’s equivalent to 3 months of full-time work.
 If you’re a high earner, the fraction is even higher.

-The good news is that tax rates are lower for investment income, such as dividend and capital gains income.
-So, you have incentive to invest, especially as your income increases.
+The good news is that tax rates are lower for investment income.
+Dividends and capital gains are taxed less than earned income.
+So, you have an incentive to invest, especially as your income increases.

 The Progressive Tax System